25 Best Things to Do in Yosemite National Park

 Elevation Change: 3,220 ft. / 981 m

-The Four Mile Trail is arguably the most underrated day hike in Yosemite National Park, as so few venture out on this steep adventure because the elevation change seems so intimidating.
+The Four Mile Trail is arguably the most underrated day hike in Yosemite National Park, as few venture out on this steep adventure because the elevation change seems so intimidating.

 However, what most don’t know is that the best and most beautiful views on the Four Mile Trail can be reached fairly easily, compared to the trail’s overall difficulty.